Overseas Conservation Projects

 The flagship project for The Aspinall Foundation overseas remains the work that we do in Congo and Gabon, Africa where we are protecting and reintroducing the critically endangered western lowland gorilla.
 Building on what we have learnt from these projects The Aspinall Foundation has protection projects in Java and Madagascar.

 In 1982 Djala, a western lowland gorilla was rescued from certain death in Africa, 31 years later he is returning back to the wild with his family; back to a safe, protected area managed by The Aspinall Foundation.

-You can help the gorillas make their journey home by taking up the One Mile Challenge, click here to find out more about how running, cycling, bouncing, scooting one mile can help these gorillas go back to the wild.
+You can help the protect a species like the western lowland gorilla by taking up the One Mile Challenge, click here to find out more about how running, cycling, bouncing, scooting one mile can help gorillas like Djala go back to the wild.

 The number of western lowland gorillas continues to decline at an alarming rate.

 The population of black rhino has reduced from around 65,000 in 1960 to less than 3,000 today.